+The student agrees to pay room and board charges for the academic year as outlined in the financial information section of the college catalog.
 Room and board charges for the academic year are payable to the Business Office.
 All resident students are required to purchase a campus board plan.
 A student may change their board plan between the fall and spring semester, and may select a different board plan for the semester up through the second week of classes.
-There are special board plans for nursing majors and student teachers, inquire in Student Life for more details.
+Two residence halls do come with an upcharge for residing on campus.
+Stone Hall residents will be charged an additional \$500 per semester.
+Brown Hall residents will be charged an additional \$250 per semester.